Aga Syed Ruhullah Mehdi

+I have written a letter to my party President, Janab Dr. Farooq Abdullah in response to his public demand for my resignation.
+Awaiting his response to the questions I have asked in this letter.
+Declaring his final decision to resign as a member of the Jammu and Kashmir National Conference and its Member of Parliament (Lok Sabha), due to "ideological differences" with his party leadership.
+He served as an MLA from Budgam three times and held ministerial positions in the Jammu and Kashmir government, including portfolios such as Science and Technology and Animal Husbandry.

 Early life

 Aga Syed Ruhullah Mehdi was born into a prominent religious and political family in Budgam, Jammu and Kashmir.
 His family, the Aga Family, has deep roots in the Shia Muslim community of the region, with a legacy of religious scholarship and leadership.
 His father, Aga Syed Mehdi, was a respected cleric and politician who played a significant role in the development of region's religious and political landscape.

 Ruhullah Mehdi grew up in the environment of religious influence and political activism.
 He received his early education from Tyndale Biscoe School.
 After the untimely demise of his father in 2000, Ruhullah Mehdi stepped into politics.

 Political career

 Aga Ruhullah's political career started in the year 2002, when he contested his first assembly election from Budgam and won.
 He continued his winning streak in 2008 and 2014.
 In 2009, he was inducted in the State Cabinet and became the youngest ever cabinet Minister in India.
 Mehdi was nominated as the Chief Spokesperson of the National Conference in 2015.
 However, after Article 370 was repealed on 5 August 2019, he disassociated himself from the party's stand and accused the party of remaining silent over the circumstances in Jammu and Kashmir after August 5.
 He resigned from the post of chief spokesperson on 28 July 2020.

 In 2024 Lok Sabha elections, Mehdi contested from Srinagar constituency as National Conference candidate and won with a margin of 1.8 lakh votes.